jzsmoreno/pydbsmgr/README.md

 cd pydbsmgr
 ```

-2. Create and activate a python virtual environment (The activation can vary depending on your SO here is the example for Linux):
+1. Create and activate a python virtual environment (The activation may vary depending on your OS here is the example for Linux):

 ```
 python3 -m venv venv
 source ./venv/bin/activate
 ```

-3. Install all the requirements:
+3. Install all the `requirements`:

 ```
 pip3 install -r requirements.txt
 ```

 4. Now you can test it with any python file you want.
-But you can also use it in a jupyter notebook, just install jupyterlab
+But you can also use it in a jupyter notebook, just install [jupyterlab](https://pypi.org/project/jupyterlab/)

 ```
 pip3 install jupyterlab